Important: This article applies to Network Solutions customers only.

 The new standard for websites is to have an SSL (Secure Socket Layer) certificate, making the address secure.
 Using HTTPS vs. HTTP ensures that your data is encrypted when information is exchanged between a browser and a web server.
 Using HTTPS also improves the trust of your visitors by showing that your site is more legitimate and secure.

 If the site, you are redirecting to has an SSL be sure to set the Destination to use the HTTPS so your visitors will get to the secure version of the URL you are forwarding to.

 Web Forwarding with masking, means that visitors to a given website will only see the domain name (or URL) they typed in the address bar of their browser, rather than the website or page they are being forwarded to (achieved via URL Frame).
 The URL is cloaking the real address of the website or page, of the server its hosted on.

 Forwarding using masking does not resolve in most cases because most servers today block masked forwards from occurring.
 Also, with masking, visitors are unable to bookmark or share specific pages of a site (that is because the site structure, or actual URL for each page is hidden from view).

 Additionally, it will have a negative impact on SEO.
 Search engines are actively punishing websites with cloaked URLs and flagging them for duplicate content.

 We are removing this feature in an effort to continually improve on our products as well as your experiences with them.

 1. Click here to log into the Account Manager.

-2. Click on Domain Names, which is on the left-hand side of the page.
+2. Click on Domains, which is on the left-hand side of the page.

 3. Scroll down and under Advanced Tools, click Manage beside Web Forwarding.